DHTMLX/gantt-docs/data/desktop/message_boxes.md

-Creating Message Boxes
+Messages in a Gantt Chart
 ======================

-A Gantt Chart application can interact with the user via messages.
-They are used to notify about an error, confirm or deny an action, choose one of the options, log events, display variable values, etc.
+Messages are used in a Gantt Chart to notify a user about an error, confirm or deny an action, choose one of the options and so on.
+Gantt Chart messages use [the fork of the dhtmlxMessage repository](https://github.com/DHTMLX/message) as their basis.
+So, all the functionality of dhtmlxMessage is actual for dhtmlxGantt messages.

+There are two main types of messages: a simple popup message box and a modal message box with buttons that blocks the work of an application.

+A modal message box can belong to one of three possible types:

+- Alert message box
+- Confirm message box
+- Modalbox

-##Info Message Box
+##Basic Popup Message

-A basic message is created with the **gantt.message()** method that takes at least a message text as a parameter.
+To create a basic modal message box, use the [gantt.message](api/gantt_message.md) method.
+The obligatory parameter of the method is the text of the message:

 ~~~js
 gantt.message("The task is updated");
 ~~~

-This message is displayed in the right top corner of the window and doesn't prevent the work of the parent app while [modal message boxes](desktop/message_boxes.md#modalmessageboxes) overlay the parent app and block its work.
+A popup message box appears in the right top corner of the window.
+It doesn't prevent the work of the parent application, unlike [modal message boxes](desktop/message_boxes.md#modalmessageboxes) that overlay the parent application and block its work.

-**Message boxes:**

-- Default
+There are two types of message boxes:

+- a default message box

 <img src="desktop/default_message.png"/>

-- Error (type:'error')
+- an error message box

 <img src="desktop/error_message.png"/>

-{{sample 13_form/04_validation/02_complex_rule.html }}

-###Message Types

-As you can see in the above image, message boxes can be of two types:

-- **default** (white background);
-- **error** (red background).

-The error message box has the **type** argument in addition to the **text** one and features an **extended form** of initialization:
+To create an error message box, you need to define the *type* property with the "error" value:

 ~~~js
 gantt.message({type:"error", text:"Invalid data format"});